Auslander orders over nodal stacky curves and partially wrapped Fukaya categories: Introduction

 where $\mathrm{Fun}^{ex}$ stands for DG-category of exact functors.

-As an application of Theorem A, we deduce an equivalence of the perfect derived category of $\bC$ (resp., the derived category of coherent sheaves on $\bC$) with the appropriate infinitesimal wrapped Fukaya category (resp., wrapped Fukaya category).
-In particular, we obtain simpler proofs of mirror symmetry for punctured genus $0$ (\cite{AAEKO}) and $1$ (\cite{LP}) surfaces, and we also get a homological mirror symmetry result for all surfaces of genus $g>1$ with at least one puncture.
+As an application of Theorem A, we deduce an equivalence of the perfect derived category of $\bC$ (resp., the derived category of coherent sheaves on $\bC$) with the appropriate infinitesimally wrapped Fukaya category (resp., wrapped Fukaya category).
+In particular, we obtain simpler proofs of mirror symmetry for punctured surfaces of genus $0$ and $1$ (see \cite{AAEKO} and \cite[Thm.\ B]{LP}), and we also get a homological mirror symmetry result for all surfaces of genus $g>1$ with at least one puncture.

 {\bf Theorem B.} {\it For $\bC=C(r_0,\ldots,r_n;k_1,\ldots,k_{n-1})$ with $r_0, r_n \geq 0$ and $r_i \geq 1$ for $i=1,\ldots, n-1$, we have equivalences (with some choice of grading on the relevant Fukaya categories)